Designed and built with care, filled with creative elements

 GENERAL INFORMATION

-The New York Auto and Diesel Institute is committed to providing educational opportunities for all qualified students regardless of financial need.
-A variety of financial aid programs makes it possible for even the neediest student to gain a college education.
+New York Auto and Diesel Institute is committed to providing educational opportunities for all qualified students.
+A variety of financial aid programs makes it possible student to gain a college education.
 The college participates in Federal and State financial aid programs, including grants, loans, and work-study programs.
-The amount of money available is based upon the student’s financial need, which is determined by subtracting the amount of the family’s resources available for college expenses from the estimated cost of attending the college.
-Financial need for all programs is measured by a comprehensive financial statement, the Free Application for Federal Student Aid Form (FAFSA).
+The amount of money available is based upon the student’s financial need, which is determined by the difference between the cost of attending school (tuition, fees, room and board, books, etc.) and what your family can reasonably contribute.
+This is usually assessed through the Free Application for Federal Student Aid (FAFSA).
 The college will defer any tuition payments due from a student upon application by the student for a grant for the expected amount.
 Funds received by the college on behalf of a student will first be applied towards the student’s tuition.
 After the student’s tuition is paid in full, he/she will receive whatever balance remains.

 Students are encouraged to apply for financial aid at least eight weeks before the beginning of the term in order that the funds will be available in the first month.
 Students will receive their payments within one month of the college’s receipt of the funds.